Slashdot Asks: Are Password Rules Bullshit?

 Your typical web service security is next to non-existent and you dare imposing "password rules" on me?

-Mysterious rules are worse (Score:1)
+Mysterious rules are worse (Score:2)

 I don't mind too much the simple ones like must have a symbol, one uppercase, and a number and a minimum of x characters.
 Those are fine because I can click those buttons in Keepass to generate a password with or without those options.